graphql-python/graphene-pydantic/README.md

 This project is under the [Apache License](./LICENSE.md).

+### Third Party Code

+This project depends on third-party code which is subject to the licenses set forth in [Third Party Licenses](./THIRD_PARTY_LICENSES.md).

 ### Contributing

 Please see the [Contributing Guide](./CONTRIBUTING.md).
 Note that you must sign the [CLA](./CONTRIBUTOR_LICENSE_AGREEMENT.md).